-The first few treatments are generally assigned based on available openings.
-At the time of the first few treatments you should inform the radiation therapists of any treatment time preferences.
-However, you should be aware that scheduling is often limited by technical factors such as the need to use specific configurations of the treatment machine.
-For example, one of the gantry rooms is needed to treat pediatric patients under anesthesia.
+We recommend communicating any treatment time preferences early on during your consultation with your radiation oncologist to pass on to the staff who create your appointments.
+When you begin your treatments, please also discuss your appointment time needs with your radiation therapists.
+Please be aware that scheduling is often limited by technical factors such as the need to use specific configurations of the treatment machine.
+For example, one of the treatment rooms is needed to treat pediatric patients under anesthesia.
 A block of time is reserved in the morning when anesthesiologists and the appropriate equipment is available to treat these pediatric patients.

 How are treatments scheduled?

 As is the nature of this advanced and highly sought-after treatment, we have many patients who present with extremely challenging and time-sensitive illnesses.
 We prioritize patients based upon medical urgency and available resources.
 Our current treatment day operates from approximately 7:00 AM to 5:30 PM, Monday through Friday, except for hospital holidays.
 Your appointment will be scheduled during those hours.
 You will be notified of your first treatment appointment time on the Friday before your start date.
 We request you remain flexible with your availability for treatment.

 Why does it take longer to treat me with the proton therapy compared to conventional radiation therapy?